 The 15 National Boards have published Guidelines for advertising regulated health services to help all advertisers, including registered health practitioners, meet their legal obligations when advertising.
 These are available on the website for each National Board.
 The guidelines are the best source of information to help practitioners understand advertising and the National Law, and what their obligations are when it comes to responsible advertising when they advertise their services to the public.
-The guidelines are also available on the AHPRA website.
+The guidelines have been revised as part of a scheduled review following public consultation.
+To help advertisers understand the changes in the revised Guidelines for advertising a regulated health service (revised guidelines) an advance copy is available.
+The current guidelines and advance copy of the revised guidelines are both available on the Ahpra website.

 Anyone who advertises a regulated health service must meet the National Law’s advertising provisions and other Australian legislation that may apply.
 This includes the Australian Consumer Law (ACL) and the expectations of other Australian regulators such as the Australian Competition and Consumer Commission (ACCC) and the Therapeutic Goods Administration (TGA), who also administer laws that relate to advertising of regulated health products and services.

 The ACCC’s primary responsibilities are to ensure that individuals and businesses comply with Australian competition, fair trading, and consumer protection laws - in particular the Competition and Consumer Act 2010.